We want to see more of dairy cows in open fields. Can mobile milking robots contribute to this? (Photo: Rose Bergslid)

 Project staff NORSØK:Rosann Johanssen, Rose Bergslid and Martha Ebbesvik

-Project partners: Fjøssystemer AS, Agriforsk, Norwegian Agricultural Extension Service and Strømsvåg Holding AS
+Project partners: Fjøssystemer AS, Agriforsk, Norwegian Agricultural Extension Service, Strømsvåg Holding AS and Nasjonalt senter for fjellandbruk

 Funding: Møre and Romsdal County Council and Sparebanken Møre